 How long do student loans stay on my credit report?

 Student loans will stay on your credit report during the entire repayment term (the length depends on your repayment plan).
-They will remain until you pay off the entire loan amount in full or the loan balance is canceled as part of a forgiveness program.
+They will remain there until you pay off the entire loan amount in full or the loan balance is canceled as part of a forgiveness program.

 Do federal and private student loans affect credit differently?